pcraig-madisoncollege-projects/MinecraftJSONGenerator/weeklyReflections.md

 Everything went smoothly and I was able to incorporate JavaScript classes and other modularization techniques so that it will be easier to maintain in the future.
 The next big thing will to add saving and loading of commands as well as to fix up the styling of elements on the webpage.

+On Wednesday, I went performed the second indie project code review for radagon828.